 Seattle, Jun 1998 - Aug 1998 — I worked in the marketing group doing front-end web development for real.com.

-AAA in Multimedia, Jan 1997 - Jan 1999 — "Multimedia" was defined literally in this program to include painting, drawing, lighting, video and audio production, typography, graphic design, and programming.
+AAA in Multimedia, Jan 1997 - Jan 1999 — "Multimedia" was defined literally in this program to include painting, drawing, lighting, video and audio production, typography, graphic design, and computer programming.